tesseract-robotics/tesseract/README.md

 This repository contains submodules so use the *--recursive* flag as shown below.

 `git clone --recursive`

+## Building Tests

+Must pass the -DENABLE_TESTS=ON to cmake when wanting to build tests.

+..
+NOTE: If you are building using catkin tools, use `catkin build --force-cmake -DENABLE_TESTS=ON`.

 ## Build Branch Sphinx Documentation